Borda House, Mexico City: The current building

 Over the centuries, the mansion was fragmented and most of it demolished, leaving today five plots, four of which contain the original façade and double balcony.
 The building on 28 Bolivar street which houses the Hotel Coliseo has an early 20th-century façade, but the lower inner part is original of the Casa Borda.
 At the beginning of the 20th century, number 33 on Madero street was home to the Salón Rojo, one of the first movie houses in the city.
 The Salón Rojo was created by Salvador Toscano and then reinaugurated by German Camus and featured an electric escalator.
 In the 1950s, it housed an upscale carpet business and then it was a post office.
 In the later 20th century, it was bought by the Santander Serfin bank and part of it used as the Serfin Museum.
 The museum offered a small collection of indigenous clothing and colonial-era garb.
-It has a kind of embroidery and featherwork “dictionary” designed to explain the significance of the different designs found in the exhibits.
-Unfortunately, it closed a few years ago.
+It has a kind of embroidery and featherwork "dictionary" designed to explain the significance of the different designs found in the exhibits.
+It is now closed.
 Number 26 on the Bolivar side is the only remaining plot which has all the original interiors from the 18th century, all the other plots were demolished, with just the façades remaining.
 It housed the Harem Baths in the first part of the 20th century, remaining as a witness a tile panel representing Neptune on the stables court.
 At the beginning of the new millennium, it was completely renovated and rescued by the Yturbe family.